Laptop buying guide

 Before tasks are managed by the processor, they queue up in the memory cache.
 A bigger memory cache allows the processor to work through demanding tasks quickly.
 You only really need to worry about this if you plan on running professional-level creative software like Cubase or Photoshop - if you are, look for 4 MB and over.

-Random-access memory (RAM) is an important spec to consider if you’re looking for a high-performance PC.
-It’s worth noting that RAM has nothing to do with the amount of documents you can store on your laptop - that’s the role of the storage device.
+Random-access memory (RAM) is an important spec to consider if you're looking for a high-performance laptop.
+Memory (RAM) has nothing to do with the amount of documents you can save - this is what the storage is for.

 Before they reach the processor computing tasks are stored in the RAM, where the processor picks them up and makes them happen.
 More RAM allows the processor to take on more at once - vital if you use demanding software.